CumulusNetworks/docs/content/cumulus-linux-44/Installation-Management/Adding-and-Updating-Packages.md

     cumulus@switch:~$ sudo -E apt-get upgrade
     ```

-3. If the package is not on the system, the package source location is most likely **not** in the `/etc/apt/sources.list` file.
-If the source for the new package is **not** in `sources.list`, edit and add the appropriate source to the file.
+3. If the package is not on the system, the package source location is **not** in the `/etc/apt/sources.list` file.
+Edit and add the appropriate source to the file.
 For example, add the following if you want a package from the Debian repository that is **not** in the Cumulus Linux repository:

     ```
     deb http://http.us.debian.org/debian buster main
     deb http://security.debian.org/ buster/updates main
     ```

-    Otherwise, the repository might be listed in `/etc/apt/sources.list` but is commented out.
+    Otherwise, `/etc/apt/sources.list` lists the repository but comments it out.
 To uncomment the repository, remove the `#` at the start of the line, then save the file.

 4. Run `sudo -E apt-get update`, then install the package and upgrade: